deanturpin/germs.dev/posts/repairs.md

 - http://cgi.linuxfocus.org/~guido/molnija-pocket-watch/

 ## Rone Countryman
 34mm manual, ~200&deg; ammplitude.
 Consolidate with a similar Rone with a date.
+Thinking I'll just initially take the barrel from the second one.
+Might consider a new mainspring for the second if it's looking OK after a clean.

+### Date version
+- Extremely dirty and smells of rabbits (been in a loft)
+- Looks like it's been dipped in grease
+- Chipped dial
+- Cracked crystal

+### No date version
+Runs for a couple of hours but the mainspring seems to be broken.

 - [x] Polywatch
 - [x] New strap -- black Milanese bracelet
-- [ ] New mainspring (slipping, suspect broken)
+- [ ] New mainspring (slips after a few winds)
 - [ ] New gasket
 - [ ] Service